• Articles |

 • Automation and organization: Use milestones, reminders, and workflows to keep projects moving.

-What people think about Zoho Projects:
+What users say about Zoho Projects:

 "Our team's efficiency in managing, executing, and collaborating on projects has improved due to utilizing Zoho Projects' features and tools.
 We may add clients towards the client platform to have them on the project on which we are cooperating, and we can control and filter the data we provide with them."